B-Lawless/papers/journal.md

 Becan

 # Title
-An investigation into a link between prefered coding language and mental health
+An investigation into a link between prefered coding language and mental health, with and without influence from Stackoverflow

 # Intro
 The findings of this study were that in the absence of stackoverflow depression increased up by 57%.